FreeProject089/f-100d-manual/src/ARC-34 Command Radio/command-radio.md

 ## Introduction
 <!-- Link the AN/AIC-10 Amp to its own page -->
-The onboard radio, powered by the aircraft’s primary bus, enables voice communication within the 225.0 to 399.9 megacycle frequency range.
+The onboard radio, powered by the aircraft’s primary bus, enables voice communication within the 225.0 to 399.9 MHz frequency range.
 Audio signals are processed through the AN/AIC-10 communication amplifier.
 The system features a control panel with access to 20 preset channels, while also allowing manual frequency selection without altering any preset values.

 This radio system employs two receivers: a primary receiver responsible for standard communications, and a guard receiver fixed to a dedicated emergency frequency.
 The guard frequency is factory-set and cannot be changed without removing the remote-control unit from the aircraft.
 When selecting a new frequency, an automatic tuning mechanism synchronizes both the transmitter and receiver, completing the tuning cycle in approximately four seconds.